Tpack12/Midterm-Project/Information about Me.md

 # About Me
 I am an outgoing and an overall kind human being.
 As well as being outgoing I feel that I tend to hide in my shell sometimes as well if I don't know anyone that I am around.
-But in general I am a kind
+But in general
-person who even when surrounded by strangers is a kind face.
+I am a kind person who even when surrounded by strangers.

 ## Hobbies
 I have a few hobbies some more common than most